Frequently Asked Questions

 Honors Curriculum

-Students have the opportunity to participate in domestic and international study tours, build documented community service, network with alumni and professionals, and participate in student symposiums all while socializing with Honors instructors and students.
+Students have the opportunity to participate in domestic and international study courses, build documented community service, network with alumni and professionals, and participate in student symposiums all while socializing with Honors instructors and students.

 Benefits of the Honors Program